Conservative Judaism: Rulings and policies

-The RA and CJLS reached many decisions through the years, shaping a distinctive profile for Conservative practice and worship.
-In the 1940s, when the public demanded mixed seating of both sexes in synagogue, some rabbis argued there was no precedent but obliged on the ground of dire need (Eth la'asot); others noted that archaeological research showed no partitions in ancient synagogues.
+Over the years, the RA and CJLS decided many things, shaping a distinctive profile for Conservative practice and worship.
+In the 1940s, when the public demanded mixed seating in synagogues, some rabbis argued there was no precedent but obliged on the grounds of dire need.
+Others noted that archaeological research showed no mehitsot (gender partitions) in ancient synagogues.
 Mixed seating became commonplace in almost all congregations.

 In 1950, it was ruled that using electricity (that is, closure of an electrical circuit) did not constitute kindling a fire unto itself, not even in incandescent bulbs, and therefore was not a forbidden labour and could be done on the Sabbath.
-On that basis, while performing banned labours is of course forbidden—for example, video recording is still constituted as writing—switching lights and other functions are allowed, though the RA strongly urges adherents to keep the sanctity of the Sabbath (refraining from doing anything that may imitate the atmosphere of weekdays, like loud noise reminiscent of work).
+On that basis, while performing banned labours is forbidden—for example, video recording is still considered writing—switching lights and other functions are allowed.
+However, the RA strongly urges adherents to keep the sanctity of the Sabbath (refraining from doing anything that may imitate the atmosphere of weekdays, like loud noise reminiscent of work).

 The need to encourage arrival at synagogue also motivated the CJLS, during the same year, to issue a temporal statue allowing driving on that day, for that purpose alone; it was supported by decreeing that the combustion of fuel did not serve any of the acts prohibited during the construction of the Tabernacle, and could therefore be classified, according to their interpretation of the Tosafists' opinion, as "redundant labour" (Sh’eina Tzricha L’gufa) and be permitted.
 The validity of this argument was heavily disputed within the movement.
 In 1952, members of the priestly caste were allowed to marry divorcees, conditioned on forfeiture of their privileges, as termination of marriage became widespread and women who underwent it could not be suspected of unsavory acts.
 In 1967, the ban on priests marrying converts was also lifted.

 In 1954, the issue of agunot (women refused divorce by their husbands) was largely settled by adding a clause to the prenuptial contract under which men had to pay alimony as long as they did not concede.
 In 1968, this mechanism was replaced by a retroactive expropriation of the bride price, rendering the marriage void.
 In 1955, more girls were celebrating Bat Mitzvah and demanded to be allowed ascents to the Torah, the CJLS agreed that the ordinance under which women were banned from this due to respect for the congregation (Kvod ha'Tzibur) was no longer relevant.
 In 1972 it was decreed that rennet, even if derived from unclean animals, was so transformed that it constituted a wholly new item (Panim Chadashot ba'u l'Khan) and therefore all hard cheese could be considered kosher.